 Our goal is to help you understand the benefits of orthognathic surgery.
 We encourage your questions regarding treatment options.
 Please feel free to contact us at any time regarding your treatment.

-If you are a candidate for Corrective Jaw Surgery, Dr. Rentschler and Dr. Bruksch will work closely with your dentist and orthodontist during your treatment.
-The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.
+If you are a candidate for Corrective Jaw Surgery, Dr. Bruksch or Dr. Altman will work closely with your dentist and orthodontist during your treatment.
+The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.